Bounds for Algebraic Gossip on Graphs: Algebraic Gossip on Arbitrary Graphs

 Using Theorem \ref{thm:tree_of_queues} for the tree $G_v$ and with $\mu =\tfrac{1}{\Delta n}$, we obtain the stopping time of the node $v$: $T_v < \alpha 4n^2\Delta$ with probability of at least $1-2(2e^{-\alpha/2})^n$.

-The same analysis holds for any node $u\in V$, i.e., performing BFS starting from the node $u$, defining a queuing system on the tree $G_u$, and finding the stopping time of $u$, $T_u$.
+The same analysis holds for any node $u\in V$, i.e., we consider a spanning tree rooted at $u$, define a queuing system on the tree $G_u$, and find the stopping time of $u$, $T_u$.
 So, we can use a union bound to obtain the stopping time of all the nodes in $G$:

 By letting $\alpha = 2$ we obtain: